BAR HARBOR COMIC CON

 Bar Harbor Batman

 With over 10 years experience of BatManing as M.D.I.’s Dark Knight, Bar Harbor Batman not only walks the walk, he talks the talk.
 Over the years His costumes and Convention and parade performances have reflected Batman in the Comics and Movies.
-As an artists and crafter he had fabricated or modified most of the costumes by Mold making batarangs, and bat fins for gauntlets, made resin classic Bat Symbols for costuming, and sewing body suits and capes.
+As an artist and crafter he had fabricated or modified most of the costumes by Mold making batarangs, and bat fins for gauntlets, made resin classic Bat Symbols for costuming, and sewing body suits and capes.

 He has officiated over a number of Costume contests and Cosplay competitions.
 Is Known for Dancing in the streets of Bar Harbor with a modified 1985 Ghetto Blaster and being mentioned on SNL weekend Update.
-Bar Harbor Batman is the host of Bar Harbor Comic Con.
+Bar Harbor Batman is the producer of Bar Harbor Comic Con.

 Mawahaa!
 Maahawaw Maaahaaa!
 My name is Chris.
 I have been cosplaying as Chewbacca since 2015.
 I had fun going to convention and comic cons so I decided to create my own character, the Western Maine Wookie!